Client Satisfaction Guaranteed

 Our educational director will build your personal Executive Functioning learning profile, including strengths and weaknesses.

-Your instructor will identify your current skill level in Executive Functioning, as well as specific weaknesses to be addressed.
+Your instructor will identify your current Executive Functioning skill level, as well as specific weaknesses to be addressed.

-How can a Executive Functioning tutor from Varsity Tutors help you master Executive Functioning?
+How can a Executive Functioning tutor help you?

 What is Executive Functioning?